Kazay/testing-react-widgets/README.md

 Little app created to test some react functionality.
 So far, testing hooks, custom hooks (using a debounce function to limit api calls) and playing with event bubbling

+## API KEY for Google Translate API

+Rename configSample.js to config.js and add your API key

 ## Additional script

 ### `npm format`